The Ultimate Gitleaks Guide

 5. They create a plan to revoke and rotate the critical secrets first, then work through the rest.

-6. They implement Gitleaks in the CI/CD pipeline to prevent any new secrets from being added.
+7. They implement Gitleaks in the CI/CD pipeline (using gitleaks-action@v3) to prevent any new secrets from being added.

 17. Maintenance and Updates